 I have an idea for a Newsroom story.
 Where can I submit it?

 The Newsroom staff is always interested in hearing what is going on around campus.
 Whether it’s student or faculty research, a quirky fact, a well-known speaker or visitor, we want to hear from you.
 If you would like to submit your idea to be considered for publication, visit the Submit News page.

 Publication dates for feature stories are determined at the discretion of the Newsroom Editorial Board.
 Feature story submissions are considered on a case-by-case basis and, if chosen by the editorial board for publication, require a minimum of 10 business days for writing and production.

 Notices are published on an ongoing basis throughout the week.
-For a notice to be considered for the upcoming week’s “The Week Ahead” email, it must be submitted no later than the end of the day on Wednesday.
+For a notice to be considered for an upcoming newsletter, it must be submitted no later than the five business days prior to publication.
 Notices that miss the cutoff for the email are still available on the Notices for Faculty/Staff and Notices for Students pages.

 I’m a reporter.
 Where do I find information about experts and media relations?

 Visit our Media Relations page for contact information.

 - Open Internet Explorer and navigate to the Newsroom homepage.